HOW DOES LIGHTNING HAPPEN ?

-Lightning begins in a cumulonimbus clouds (thunderclouds).
-When the thunderclouds reach high in to the atmosphere, it is so cold that the water droplets turn into small hailstones and ice crystals.
-As these rub and crash against each other static electricity starts to build up.
+Lightning begins in cumulonimbus clouds (thunderclouds).
+When the thunderclouds reach high in to the atmosphere, it is so cold that the water droplets in the clouds turn into small hailstones and ice crystals.
+As these rub and crash against each other, static electricity starts to build up.

-As lightning bolts takes the shortest path it can between the cloud and the ground, it normally strikes tall obstacles, so nowadays while in construction most high rise buildings have a metal lightning rod or conductor attached to its roof.
+As lightning bolts takes the shortest path it can between the cloud and the ground, it normally strikes tall obstacles, so nowadays, while under construction, most high rise buildings have a metal lightning rod or conductor attached to their rooftops.

 A wire attached to the rod runs down the side of the building and set into the ground.
 So if lightning strikes the rod on top of the building, the electrical charge is safely carried away from the building, down the wire and into the Earth.

 Lightning that jumps between a cloud and the ground is called forked lightning.